oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 There are at least three approaches for external WebLogic EJB or JMS client access to a Kubernetes hosted WebLogic cluster.
 These include [Federation](#federation), [Load Balancer Tunneling](#load-balancer-tunneling), and [Kubernetes Node Ports](#kubernetes-node-ports).

 > __NOTE:__ This FAQ is for remote EJB and JMS clients - not JTA clients.
-The Operator does not currently support external WebLogic JTA access to a WebLogic cluster, as (a) external JTA access requires each server in the cluster to be individually addressable by the client while (b) the Operator currently requires that a network channel in a cluster have the same address and port across all servers in the cluster.
+The Operator does not currently support external WebLogic JTA access to a WebLogic cluster, as (a) external JTA access requires each server in the cluster to be individually addressable by the client, but this conflicts with (b) the current Operator requirement that a network channel in a cluster have the same port across all servers in the cluster.

 #### Federation